How to Restrict Content in WordPress (Complete Guide)

 How To Check If a User Has an Active Subscription In Your Theme’s Code

-ProfilePress offers a flexible visual system for restricting access to content on your website.
-It allows you to restrict user access to entire pages or parts of a page’s content.
+ProfilePress provides a versatile visual system for controlling access to content on your WordPress website, allowing you to restrict user access to entire pages or specific parts of a page’s content.

 But you might want to restrict access to pages on your website directly from the code of your custom theme or plugin.
 In that case, you can use some simple PHP functions that ProfilePress exposes.